kokarare1212/librespot-python/README.md

 ### Get Music Stream

-\*Currently, music streaming is supported, but it may cause unintended behavior.
+*Currently, music streaming is supported, but it may cause unintended behavior.<br>

 ```python
 from librespot.core import Session